distributed-text-services/specifications/FAQ.md

 Yes.

-## Does DTS support text citation hierarchies text citation hierarchies which vary within a document?
+## Does DTS support text citation hierarchies which vary within a document?

 Yes.